abailly/abailly.github.io/slides/dependent-types-for-dummies.md

 ## Problem Statement

-> Define a Gregorian calendar `Date` type along with and `addDays` function.
+> Define a Gregorian calendar `Date` type along with an `addDays` function.
 The `Date` must always be correct, eg. it should not be possible to define a `Date` like 2022-02-29 or 2020-06-31.

 ## Base types: `addDays`